lmarkwart/CS2/README.md

 # Stock Predictions Case Study

 ## Repository Contents:
+## Hook Document
-## Hook Document: Read this document first to gain the appropriate context and motivation for this case study.
+Read this document first to gain the appropriate context and motivation for this case study.
 The hook document also outlines the required deliverable.
 ## Rubric
 This document delineates the specifications and goals for this case study and well as further instructions on deploying the appropriate deliverable.
 ## Data